 Food and Accommodation on Ruby Valley Trek

-The foods on this trek are quite cheaper than in other regions of Nepal but you get very basic foods at the local lodges or home-stay during the trek.
+The foods on this trek are quite cheaper than in other regions of Nepal but you get very basic foods at the local lodges or homestay during the trek.
 Staying at home-stay means you are not using any fancy hotels or lodges so you will be spending your time like a normal local lifestyle during the trek and you don’t really need to be paid for your overnight stay at the home-stay in this region but if you pay them a little amount of money it will directly help to the community or person who is living a difficult life in the mountain.
-The rooms in the home-stay might have some private or sharing a dormitory with a normal bed or a dorm room with 3-5 beds.
+The rooms in the homestay might have some private or share a dormitory with a normal bed or a dorm room with 3-5 beds.
 They are small but cozy and tidy with a good view.

 For the food, you will likely take your food to the same place where you stay as locals expect you to eat where you stay.
 Home-stay owners/ locals get some money on food rather than lodging.
 However, for the food, there are no different food options you can choose from the Menu as you choose to stay at a normal tea house.
 The common foods on this trek have eggs prepared in different ways, chapati- bread, potatoes prepared in different ways, packet noodles, Dal Bhat Tarkari, and local meals prepared in their own traditional way.
 Moreover, Dal Bhat is a typical /traditional meal of Nepal that can be found in this region very easily at the best price.
 Filling option, for drinks, you can have Nepali tea, black coffee, etc.

 The budget, $15-24 per day on average will cover three meals, with the lodge on this trek.
 However, if you like to take some alcohol you will find them easily either western brands or local for this you, you need to take some extra cash for the alcohol.
-But alcohol is not recommended at the high altitude area due to the less oxygen level.
+But alcohol is not recommended in the high-altitude area due to the less oxygen level.

 What is AMS?